melissasedgwick/sudoku-solver/README.md

 ## Usage

-To run with user input, add the following code o the end of sudoku_solver.rb:
+To run with user input, add the following code to the end of sudoku_solver.rb:

 `puzzle = Sudoku.new`